 All references to “you” across this Policy are to an end user who (a) shares their Personal Information with us, or (b) whose Personal Information we collect or process.

 You may review specific provisions of this Policy by clicking the links below:

 - Personal Information that we Collect

 - Cross Border Transfers of Your Personal Information

 - Updates to this Policy

-2. PERSONAL DATA THAT WE COLLECT
+1. PERSONAL INFORMATION THAT WE COLLECT

 - Identity Data, such as your name, username, and any similar identifier.

 - Technical Data, which includes your IP address, device ID, device type or other identifier, browser information including browser type and version, browser language preference, time zone setting and location, browser plug-in types and versions, web browser application details, corresponding location details, date and time stamp, operating system, and other technology on the devices you use to access the Website.
 For further information about the technical data we may collect about you, please review the “Cookies” section below.